LoyolaChicagoBooks/introcs-csharp/rst/files/fio.rst

 FIO Helper Class
 =================

-We have already discussed and used the ``UI`` class to aid keyboard input.
-Now we are going to develop an ``FIO`` class for our libraries.
-The ``FIO`` class aids file input and output with Xamarin Studio, and illustrates a number of more generally useful ideas.

-You saw in the last section how we might refer to ``numbers.txt`` in different ways depending on the execution environment.
-Our situation is based on the particular choices made by the creators of Xamarin Studio.
-More generally, there are many times when a program may need a file that may be stored in one of several directories.

-Our ``FIO`` class will address this issue, and we will set up the parameters to work specifically with both Xamarin Studio and command line development.
+This is an **optional** section.
+It was much more important before we realized how easily we much simplified file manipulating projects by changing the Output Path setting.

+Still there are a variety of situations where a program may want to access resources in the file system, without know ahead of time exactly which folder contains the file resource.
+The ``FIO`` library class that we display here illustrates how a program can search for the directory in which a file resides, given a list of folder options.
+This section also illustrates use of methods from the ``Path`` and ``File`` classes.

+In this case we are specifically thinking of two possible uses of program source files:  When executing, the project folder may be the current directory or, in the default setup for Xamarain, the current directory may be two folders down in :file:`bin/Debug`.

 We use one idea that is discussed more in the next chapter:  We need a sequence of directory strings to look through.
 At this point we have only discussed sequences of individual characters.
 The variable ``paths``
 contains a sequence of directory paths to check.
+(More on the syntax comes up shortly in :ref:`array`.)
-In our case we make the sequence contain
+In our case we make the
+sequence contain
 ``"."``, the current directory, ``".."``, the parent directory, and ``Path.Combine("..", "..")``, the parent's parent.